What is kidney failure?

 Sudden decrease in urination or lack of urination

-You should also seek immediate medical care (call 911) if you, or someone you are with, have overdosed on a drug or ingested a toxic substance.
+You should also seek immediate medical care (call 911) if anyone has overdosed on a drug or ingested a toxic substance, as these can lead to serious kidney damage.

 What causes kidney failure?

-Kidney failure can be caused by a wide variety of underlying diseases, disorders or conditions that lead to kidney damage, such as obstruction, infection, malignancy, inflammation, deformity, toxic ingestion, or a reduced blood supply to the kidneys.
+Kidney failure can be caused by a wide variety of underlying diseases, disorders or conditions that lead to kidney damage, such as obstruction, infection, malignancy (cancer), inflammation, deformity, toxic ingestion, or a reduced blood supply to the kidneys.
 Underlying causes include:

 Diabetes, which can damage the kidneys over time